Chemistry 432 Ms. Cleary

 Required Calculator: TI-30X Solar Scientific or TI36X Solar Scientific (or

-energy and the relationships between the two; reviewing and strengthening
+and the relationships between the two; reviewing and strengthening basic math

-basic math skills as applied to scientific calculations and graphing.
+skills as applied to scientific calculations and graphing.
+Discussion and

-Discussion and exercises on scientific method, density, physical and
+exercises on scientific method, density, physical and chemical properties and

-chemical properties and changes, homogeneous and heterogeneous matter,
+changes, homogeneous and heterogeneous matter, elements, compounds and

-charged particles.
-Laboratory experiments in basic procedures, the
+Laboratory experiments in basic procedures, the scientific method, density

-Atomic Structure, Electron Configuration and Bonding (approximately 6 weeks)
+Atomic Structure, Electron Configuration, the Periodic Table, and Bonding

-Discussion and exercises on atomic models, spectroscopes and quantum
+between atoms.
+Discussion and exercises on atomic models, spectroscopes and

-mechanics, periodic properties, bonding models.
-Problem solving where
+quantum mechanics, periodic properties, bonding models.
+Problem solving